 In his current incarnation Paul is writing songs about Ottawa that range from gripping stories about local history (Three Years on the Rideau Canal), to modern day tales of bikers and bouncers (Gerry Barber), street people (Christmas on Murray Street), construction workers, and surviving a local winter (The Ottawa Samba).

-If you're interested in attending a show and want to be notified, either "like" me on Facebook or send me an email and I'll send you an invite—simple as that.
+If you're interested in attending a show and want to be notified, either "like" me on Facebook or send me an email and I'll send you an invite.